 3.5 If, after the Funding Period, you attempt to make an initial deposit of funds (‘the Late Funds’), we reserve the right to:

-- accept the Late Funds and offer you the option to open another account using your ebanking facility.
+Accept the Late Funds and offer you the option to open another account.

 3.6 We may refuse to accept a deposit where there is some legal or regulatory reason why we cannot accept your deposit, if we consider that your deposit has been paid in error, or if you have breached the terms of this agreement (including by transferring an amount in excess of the limit set for a particular account, or that would bring the aggregate balance across all of your accounts with us above the applicable permitted maximum).
 In these circumstances, unless we are prevented from doing so by law or regulation, or unless a relevant legal or regulatory authority requests that we retain your funds, we will transfer the funds back to your nominated account.

 3.7 If you or some other person attempt to fund your account from a bank account other than your nominated account in breach of these provisions, we reserve the right to transfer the funds back to the account from which they were transferred.

 3.8 Where a third party transfers funds to your account in error, you authorise us to withdraw those funds from your account and transfer them back to the account from which those funds were transferred.